-Rites of Passage offer renewed hope, health and love for life.
+Circle Passages offers renewed hope, health and love for life.
 They have been found to reduce anxiety, depression, addiction, ADD/ADHD, OCD, mood disorders, attachment deficit disorder, PTSD, social anxiety, suicidal ideation, nature deficit disorder, technology addiction, sleep & eating disorders and self-esteem.
+Our offerings, including creative pandemic support as well as traditional wilderness rites of passage.

-OUR VISION is a world of multi-generational wholeness in which individuals can achieve independence within circles of interdependence.
-People are whole within themselves because they are held within circles of family and community.
+OUR VISION is a world of multi-generational and cultural wholeness in which individuals can achieve independence within circles of interdependence.
+People are whole within themselves because they are held within circles of family and community, growing naturally like the rings of a tree.
 Like a circle, we offer a vision of unbroken connection based on respect for all life held within the circle of the earth.

 We are a circle gathered to help you grow.
 Balancing differences of age and gender in our leadership circle, we offer a powerful combination of knowledge and experience.
 With circles that include those undergoing the rite of passage as well as their parents (with youth) and community, we have gathered youthful counselors who and wise elders, experts in the seasons of nature and our psychological nature.
 This circle is designed to be flexible, meeting the unique needs of each individual and group that gathers.